LikeDreamLin/eventsdemo/README.md

 * Sending between Camel contexts using the vm component (seda only within a Camel context)
 * Routing using RoutingSlip
 * Sending after transaction commit using Springs TransactionSynchronizationAdapter.
+* Distributed transactions between DB(H2), Camel and ActiveMQ using Bitronix.